6 Steps for How to Use Compound Archery Bows

 -

-Fire the bow.
+Fire the bow

 Finally, you’re ready to take the shot!
-After following each step properly and getting comfortable, release that arrow and watch it fly.
+After following each step correctly and getting comfortable, release that arrow and watch it fly.
 Remember to stay still and avoid twisting your body while shooting the range in “archery near me”.

 Common Compound Bow Questions